vippsas/vipps-developers/vipps-api-lifecycle.md

 If you are still using a legacy API, you should upgrade as soon as possible.
 The best way to keep up to date of changes is to
 [star the API repository on GitHub](https://help.github.com/en/articles/about-stars).

-Old API products have the `ZZZ` prefix to make them easy to distinguish, and to always sort them at the bottom of lists.
-One example is `ZZZ eCommerce-Classic-Services-API`.

-The legacy API products prefixed with `ZZZ` have been updated to also include the current, corresponding APIs in Vipps-API.
-This means that a sale unit that could previously only use eCom v1, can now also use eCom v2, with the same API keys as before.

-The legacy `ZZZ` API products still work, and there is no need to "upgrade" to Vipps-API, unless there are technical problems.

-The current APIs offer substantial improvements over the legacy APIs, and we strongly recommend upgrading to the current version as soon as possible.

 ## Backwards compatibility